AnswerDotAI/fasthtml-example/02_chatbot/README.md

 ## Websockets

 As an alternative, we can use the `websockets` [extension of htmx](https://v1.htmx.org/extensions/web-sockets/) to handle communication between the client and the server.
-To do this, add the requisite headers by passing `ws_hdr=True` to the FastHTML constructor, and then use the `hx_ext="ws"` attribute in the form to specify that the form should be submitted via websockets.
+To do this, add the requisite headers by passing `exts='ws'` to the FastHTML constructor, and then use the `hx_ext="ws"` attribute in the form to specify that the form should be submitted via websockets.
 We specify the route, and then in the form use `ws_send=""` so that it sends a message to the websocket (as opposed to the default behavior of sending the form data):

 ```python
 Form(Group(ChatInput(), Button("Send", cls="btn btn-primary")),